-Scene: A busy sales office in Michigan.
+Scene: A busy sales office in Michigan, USA.
 The Helpdesk team is overwhelmed after a storm caused power outages.
 A tech support staff member receives a call from a confused and somewhat distressed employee.

-Customer: Thank God you finally answered!
+Customer: Oh thank God you finally answered!
 I really need help troubleshooting a new issue.

-Technician: Sorry Sir.
+Technician: Sorry for the delay, Sir.
 We are experiencing longer than normal response times due to the big storm last night.
 How can I help you?

 Technician: Okay, when did this problem first occur?
 Have you recently run Windows Update?
-Did you see the infamous Blue Screen of Death?
+Did you happen to see the infamous Blue Screen of Death?
+Or experience any other hard crashes?

 Customer: No. Nothing like that.
 I just came in to work today and the computer wouldn't start.
 I know there was a power outage last night during the big storm.
 But everyone else's computers are working fine.
-So weird.
-Actually, one guy's PC was stuck for a while, but then he solved the problem with a simple reboot.
-But that didn't work for me.
+My friend Johnny's PC was stuck at first, but he said he solved it with a simple reboot.

-Technician: Okay, first things first!
+Technician: Hmm, yes.
+Interesting with the storm, but first things first.
 Did you check the power plug?
-Is it placed firmly in the back of the PC?
+Is it placed firmly into the back of the PC?

-Customer: Yes.
+Customer: Yes I did.
 It's plugged in.
-I'm looking at it.
+I'm looking at it right now.

-Technician: Good.
-Can you remember if you turned off your computer last night before you went home?
+Technician: Okay, that's good.
+Did you turn off your computer last night before you went home?

 Customer: Yes.
 I always turn it off before I go home.
 Unless of course I need to connect from home with remote access.

-Technician: Okay great.
-How exactly did you shut it down though?
-Did you press the physical power button?
-Or did you do it by clicking the "Power Off" option in the Start Menu?
+Technician: Good, and how exactly do you shut it down?
+Using the button, or by clicking the "Power Off" option in the Start Menu?

 Customer: Well, I always just click the little square button, just below the screen.
 That normally does the trick right away!

 Technician: Okay, I think I see the problem.
 The button on your screen is just the power switch for the monitor.
-The computer power switch is somewhere else.
+The computer is something else.
 Do you see a large white box under your desk or perhaps under the monitor?

 Customer: Yes.
-There is a large beige hard drive or hanging under my desk.
+There is a large beige hard drive hanging under my desk.

 Technician: And is there a button on the front of the device, similar to the other one you pressed?